AliiEmaddd/Global-Video-Games-Analysis/README.md

 # Global Video Game Sales Analysis 🎮📊

 ## Overview
-This repository contains a Power BI dashboard analyzing **global video game sales**, covering key metrics such as total games, units sold, platforms, genres, and publishers.
+This repository contains a Power BI dashboard analyzing **Global Video Game Sales**, covering key metrics such as total games, units sold, platforms, genres, and publishers.
 It provides insights into the performance of video games over time, across regions, and by rating.

 ## 📌 Key Features
 - **Total Games & Units Sold:** Summary of the total number of games and units sold globally.